 – Ban Mai Chay Nam:

 It’s so much more than just a restaurant.
-There is an extensive collection of characters like Superman, Marilyn Monroe, Elvis Presley, even a Colonel Sanders.
+There is an extensive collection of characters like Superman, Marilyn Monroe, Elvis Presley, and even Colonel Sanders.
 The place is huge but can get quite crowded during lunch hours as tour buses will make a stop here.

 – Baan Suan Noi (Hobbit House):

 Baan Suan Noi is also known as the Hobbit House.
 This incredibly unique place combines fantastical adventure and Hollywood in one quirky place.
-Now you don’t need to watch The Hobbit to living your dreams.
+Now you don’t need to watch The Hobbit to live your dreams.
 Instead, you can live your Hobbit fantasies at the Hobbit House.
 There’s even a whole room full of costumes ranging from Snow White to Harry Potter and of course, The Hobbit characters.
 Some of the unbooked rooms are even left open for anyone to explore.
 There are currently 13 themed rooms in either Hobbit style of Santorini.

 – Haew Narok Waterfall:

-Starting from the furthest point, and also the tallest waterfall in the National park, Haew Narok measures 100m high.
-From the closest drop off point, it’s an easy 900m walk to the lookout point.
+Starting from the furthest point, and also the tallest waterfall in the National Park, Haew Narok measures 100m high.
+From the closest drop-off point, it’s an easy 900m walk to the lookout point.
 There is also a rocky path from the left side of the barrier where you can climb down to the base.
 It might look really steep but you’ll see lots of families with young kids attempting the trail too.

 – Pa Deo Die Cliff (Also spelt Pha Diao Dai/Pha Diew Die):